drBenway/pixi-vn-wiki/start/canvas-tickers.md

 ## Zoom

 For zooming a canvas component you can use the `ZoomTicker` class.
-This Ticker will edit the `scale.x` and `scale.y` properties of the canvas component to zoom in/out.
+This ticker will edit the `scale.x` and `scale.y` properties of the canvas component to zoom in/out.

 `ZoomTicker` have a constructor that takes the a object with the following properties: